semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - 1st part:
   - Motivation
   - What is an ORCID id?
+  - Demonstration
 - 2nd part:
   - Register for an ORCID id
-  - Explore your ORCID id
+  - Extend your ORCID record

 ### Motivation